 The admission process is highly selective.
-Applicants are considered for an interview if they meet the minimum GPA requirements* (Pre-req GPA, last 60 GPA, and PA-CAT scaled score performance is weighted in the application scoring, but does not serve as a preference requirement) (3.0 prerequisite and 3.0 last 60 credit hours GPA), have taken the Physician Assistant College Admission Test (PA-CAT) within the last two years, and they demonstrate at least two of the following program admission preferences listed below:
+Applicants are considered for an interview if they meet the minimum GPA requirements* (Pre-req GPA, last 60 GPA, and PA-CAT scaled score performance is weighted in the application scoring, but does not serve as a preference requirement) (3.0 prerequisite and 3.0 last 60 credit hours GPA), PA-CAT taken and scores reported*, no legal history of felony convictions, and demonstrate at least two of the following program admission preferences listed below:

 - Direct patient care experience > 750 hours